pinoyyid/ngGAPI/README.md

 We've created two sample apps for you to look at.

 The first is [minimal app](https://github.com/pinoyyid/ngGAPI/blob/master/nggapi-lib/minimal.html) which strips it all down so all of the code lives within the HTML page.
-This example shows fetching a list of Drive files and displaying the.
+This example shows fetching a list of Drive files and displaying the titles.

 The second is [fuller app](https://github.com/pinoyyid/ngGAPI/blob/master/nggapi-lib/index.html) which does most of its work in [this controller](https://github.com/pinoyyid/ngGAPI/blob/master/nggapi-lib/appscripts/controllers/maximal_c.ts).

 If you want to run either of these, you'll need to:-

 1. Replace the client ID with your own
 1. Serve them from a URL origin that has been configured into your Google API Console